oyedotunsodiq045/lagos-state-executive-council-members/README.md

 # LAGOS STATE EXECUTIVE COUNCIL MEMBERS API - LSECM

-This API returns the members of the Lagos State Council.
+This API returns the members of the Lagos State Executive Council.

 # Quick Start